 This may entail keeping the lights low and singing while rocking a newborn.
 If your infant is older, you might read them a short story and wrap them in a blanket before putting them to sleep.
 Attempt infant massage or calm music as well.

 - Make sure that anything you decide to include in your baby’s bedtime ritual is relaxing so that your infant can relax.
 You’ll probably discover that you eagerly anticipate this tranquil period as well!
+How to Build a Sustainable and Healthy Diet Plan (2023)

 - Be consistent so your child learns to anticipate their relaxing downtime before bed.